On this page:

 You may also be ineligible if:

-- you are currently insolvent under administration (bankrupt, debt agreements under Part IX or Part X); or
+- you are currently insolvent under administration (bankrupt, debt agreements under Part IX or Part X)

-- within the last 10 years, you have been convicted or found guilty (whether or not a conviction was recorded) of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence which is punishable by imprisonment for three months or more (whether or not a sentence of imprisonment was imposed); or
+- within the last 10 years, you have been convicted or found guilty of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence punishable by 3 months or more in prison.
+For information about spent convictions, view Spent convictions

 - you have ever had a claim admitted against you from the Victorian Property Fund or Estate Agents' Guarantee Fund.

-For bankruptcy, disqualifying criminal offences and claims against the Victorian Property Fund or Estate Agents' Guarantee Fund you can still apply for, and may be granted, a licence.
-Based on the result of background checks, you may be required to apply for permission to be licensed.
-The BLA will write to you.
-For more information, view our Disqualification and permissions page.
+For bankruptcy, disqualifying criminal offences and claims against the Victorian Property Fund or Estate Agents' Guarantee Fund you may still be granted a licence if you apply for permission.

 The application fee must be paid at the time of application.
 The fee is non-refundable.